chboishabba/WhisperX-WebUI/README.md

 3. Start WebUI with `start-webui.bat` or `start-webui.sh` (It will run `python app.py` after activating the venv)

 And you can also run the project with command line arguments if you like to, see [wiki](https://github.com/jhj0517/Whisper-WebUI/wiki/Command-Line-Arguments) for a guide to arguments.

+# WhisperX Alignment & Diarization

+Whisper-WebUI now bundles [WhisperX](https://github.com/m-bain/whisperX) so you can generate accurate word-level timestamps and automatically assign speaker labels in a single pass.
+The Python dependencies (`whisperx`, `onnxruntime-gpu`, and compatible `pyannote.audio`) are installed automatically when you run `pip install -r requirements.txt` or build the Docker images.

+## Hardware and model downloads

+- **Device considerations:** The diarization pipeline loads PyTorch models and prefers GPU execution when CUDA/XPU/MPS are available, falling back to CPU otherwise.
+Factor the additional memory footprint into your sizing when you enable diarization or word-level timestamps.
+- **Model cache:** alignment and diarization weights are cached under `models/Diarization/`.
+Make sure the container or local runtime has write access to this directory so the downloads persist between runs.

+## Hugging Face access token

+The pyannote diarization models require you to accept their license and authenticate with a Hugging Face access token.

+1. Visit the model cards for [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) and accept the usage terms.
+2. Generate a token with **read** access from your Hugging Face account settings.
+3. Provide the token to Whisper-WebUI by either:
+   - Setting an environment variable before launch: `export HF_TOKEN=hf_xxx` (Linux/macOS) or `set HF_TOKEN=hf_xxx` (Windows PowerShell: `$Env:HF_TOKEN="hf_xxx"`).
+   - Entering the token in the **Diarization → HuggingFace Token** field inside the UI the first time you download the model.

+When running with Docker Compose, you can pass the token with `HF_TOKEN=hf_xxx docker compose up` so the container inherits the environment variable.

+For the backend service, add the same token to `backend/configs/.env` (see the backend README for details).

+## Enabling WhisperX features

+- **Word alignment:** Open the **Advanced Parameters** accordion and enable **Word Timestamps**.
+Word-level timestamps will be exported to SRT/WebVTT and highlighted in the UI.
+- **Speaker diarization:** Expand the **Diarization** accordion, enable diarization, and choose the device (GPU recommended).
+If you supplied `HF_TOKEN`, the WebUI will download and cache the pyannote pipeline automatically.

 # VRAM Usages
 This project is integrated with [faster-whisper](https://github.com/guillaumekln/faster-whisper) by default for better VRAM usage and transcription speed.